-The fitness pay-offs of a behavior is expected to drive the variation (Dingemanse & Réale, 2005; Moldoff & Westneat, 2017; Smith & Blumstein, 2008).
-Under viarable conditions, a diversity of behavioral strategies can be mantained when not a single one performes in an optimal way in all contexts.
-If so, performance may vary as a function of the interactions between social or environmental selective forces, which can help reveal the complex interplay of intrisic and extrinsic factors shaping behavioral variability (Bergeron et al., 2013; Le Cœur et al., 2015; Roth et al., 2021).
+The fitness payoffs of a behavior are expected to drive variation (Dingemanse & Réale, 2005; Moldoff & Westneat, 2017; Smith & Blumstein, 2008).
+Under variable conditions, a diversity of behavioral strategies can be mantained when not a single one performes in an optimal way in all contexts.
+If so, performance may vary as a function of the interactions between social and/or ecological selective forces, which can help reveal the complex interplay of intrisic and extrinsic factors shaping behavioral variability (Bergeron et al., 2013; Le Cœur et al., 2015; Roth et al., 2021); Mouchet et al. 2021).
 Here, we examined the issue in wild ranging, long-billed hermit hummingbirds (LBHs, Phaethornis longirostris).
-Hummingbirds are known for their extreme metabolism and high need for energy intake that makes them constantly motivated to forage (Suarez, 1992).
-As such, they are expected to be under strong selection for maximing foraging efficiency.
+Hummingbirds are known for their extreme metabolism with a high need for energy intake that makes them constantly motivated to forage (Suarez, 1992).
+As such, they are expected to be under strong selection for maximing foraging efficiency which can have an important effect on fitness.
 This is particularly significant for traplining foraging species, which use flowers dispersed across the habitat in a route-like fashion, a more unpredictable resource (Araya-Salas, Gonzalez-Gomez, Wojczulanis-Jakubas, López, & Wright, 2018; F. Gary Stiles & Wolf, 1979).
-On the other hand, such a free foraging foraging entails a period of high vulnerability for hummingbirds, and that is regularly exploited by a wide range of predators (Lorenz, 2007; Nyffeler, Maxwell, & Remsen, 2017; Owen & Cokendolpher, 2006; Sazima, 2015; F. G. Stiles, 1978; Zenzal, Fish, Jones, Ospina, & Moore, 2013), which in turn, results in a trade-off between efficient foraging and predation avoidance in hummingbirds.
-The differential pay-offs in the selective landscape given by these two factors is expected to shape variabilty in foraging strategies.
+Free foranging foraging entails a period of high vulnerability, exploited by a wide range of predators (Lorenz, 2007; Nyffeler, Maxwell, & Remsen, 2017; Owen & Cokendolpher, 2006; Sazima, 2015; F. G. Stiles, 1978; Zenzal, Fish, Jones, Ospina, & Moore, 2013), which in turn, results in a trade-off between efficient foraging and risk avoidance.
+The differential payoffs in the selective landscape given by these two factors are expected to shape foraging strategies.

-We used foraging efficiency as a proxy to assess the pay-offs of diferent behavioral strategies under a trade-off between food resource exploitation and risk avoidance of long-billed hermits.
-We considered the issue in the context of low and high level of perceived predation risk and in regard to three behavioural axes commonly linked to the explotation of food resources: a) exploration (number of foraging spots used during the foraging visit), b) risk-avoidance (latency to approach the foraging spot to forage), and c) arousal (amount of movements during the foraging event) (Couchoux & Cresswell, 2012; Herborn et al., 2014; Quinn, Cole, Bates, Payne, & Cresswell, 2012b; Réale et al., 2007; Smith & Blumstein, 2008).
-Overall, we expected that not a single behavioral strategy would provide the highest efficiency across risk levels, and that efficiency under particular risk conditions would be modulated by intrinsic individual behavioral variation.
+We assessed the payoffs of diferent behavioral strategies under a trade-off between food resource exploitation and risk avoidance in long-billed hermits.
+We considered the issue in the context of low and high level of perceived predation risk and in regard to three behavioural axes commonly linked to the explotation of food resources: a) exploration (number of foraging spots (i.e. feeders) used during the foraging visit), b) risk-avoidance (latency to approach the foraging spot to forage), and c) arousal (amount of movements during the foraging event) (Couchoux & Cresswell, 2012; Herborn et al., 2014; Quinn, Cole, Bates, Payne, & Cresswell, 2012b; Réale et al., 2007; Smith & Blumstein, 2008).
+We hypothesize that foraging efficiency varies under different risk conditions and that this variation would be modulated by between-individual diffrences in the three behavioral axes evaluated.
+Overall, we expected that not a single behavioral strategy would provide the highest foraging efficiency across risk levels.